google/WebFundamentals/src/content/en/showcase/case-study/net-a-porter.markdown

 And there were SEO benefits, too.
 Glen says that the

-<blockquote>"components
+<blockquote>"Components
 effectively surface detailed structured data about products to search engines.
 Testing this structured data is now directly part of our team's continuous integration scheme."</blockquote>

-By making the up-front investment in designing and building components, the NET-A-PORTER team is seeing dramatic long-term efficiency gains:
-New pages and features are simpler and faster to create and launch, and it’s easier to integrate stakeholder feedback and design tweaks into the engineering process.
+By making the up-front investment in designing and building components, the NET-A-PORTER team is seeing dramatic long-term efficiency gains: new pages and features are simpler and faster to create and launch, and it’s easier to integrate stakeholder feedback and design tweaks into the engineering process.